 When you hire an attorney who specializes in denied social security disability claims, your chances of approval on appeal improve drastically.
-At Gerling Law, our disability lawyers have decades of experience helping clients get approved for Social Security disability benefits.
+At Gerling Law, our disability lawyers in Indiana have decades of experience helping clients get approved for Social Security disability benefits.

 We can explain exactly why your claim was denied and how to fix the problems on appeal.
 If you request a hearing, we will be your advocate and prepare you for everything that happens.

-Will I Have to File a Lawsuit?
+Will I Have to File a Disability Lawsuit?

 In some cases, it will be necessary to file a lawsuit.
 The general process upon appeal starts with submitting a request for reconsideration.
 This is where you ask another claims examiner to take a look at your initial application.
 The examiner may ask questions and consider any new evidence you present.